asuh/HTML5Boilerplate-Starkers-WordPress-Theme/readme.txt

   should be copied FROM that directory and pasted TO your blog's root directory.
 * The .htaccess in that directory is filled with things which I honestly do not understand...
   I had to comment-out several items in order to get my WP installation to work, so, play if you like.
-* "Replace Me Title" is the default custom logo for login.
-Dimensions are 310px by 70px and it is advised you update you this image to be custom made for your site.

 Be sure to read these "read me" type files as well:
 	- _READ_ME.txt and _LICENSE.txt are from Starkers Theme